-Understanding what is India Vix, its meaning & importance: Ever heard of India Vix?
-If you’re involved in the market for some time and particularly active in the share market during the COVID19 Pandemic, then I’m sure that you would definitely have come up with this term “India Vix” at least a couple of times mentioned on different financial news channels and websites.
+Understanding what is India Vix, meaning & importance: Ever heard of India Vix?
+If you’re involved in the market for some time and particularly active in the share market during the COVID19 Pandemic, then I’m sure that you would definitely have come up with the term “India Vix” at least a couple of times mentioned on different financial news channels and websites.

 In this post, we are going to discuss, what exactly is India Vix, its meaning, and how exactly it is important for the traders and investors to understand this term.
 Let’s get started.